Roger Mellie: TV series

 Roger (who is between jobs) is at home watching the TV when Challenge Anneka comes on; this gives him an idea to make his own version of the programme, called Challenge Roger.
 The next day, in his office, he tells Tom about his show which is for charity.
 Roger gets a tracksuit, camera, mobile phone and an old yellow van with Challenge Roger in red lettering.
-The plan is to build a swimming pool in just 24 hours (for the orphaned kids and old folks) at Roger's house.
-Roger tries to phone a builder using his mobile phone which goes on the blink, and they have to find a phone box.
+The plan is to build a swimming pool in just 24 hours (for the "orphaned kids and old folks") at Roger's house.
+Roger tries to phone a builder using his mobile phone, which malfunctions, and they have to find a phone box.
 On the way, they stop at an off-licence in an attempt to get some free lager and cigarettes, but the salesman says that he can only sell them and Roger insults him in front of the camera.
 Eventually, they finally find a phone box and when they finally get an Irish builder called Mr. Murphy to do the job, they only have 18 hours left to build the pool.
 As the builder starts the job, Roger and Tom head down to the pub for a few drinks and after telling the barman that he will mention his pub on the telly, he gives them the drinks free of charge.
 When they return, the builder is finished with about a minute to spare.
 After thanking him for the job, Roger says that they will flog the programme to the BBC and keep the money for themselves.